uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

     *Titles longer than 140 characters will be truncated (with ellipsis)* for consistent appearance.
-  - Use general language and avoid pronouns for broadly visible messages that may not pertain to specific users' needs (ex.
+  - Use general language and avoid pronouns for broadly visible messages that may not be relevant to the viewing user (example:
     "City of Madison - Declared Snow Emergency").
   - Use the word "You" when the group- or data-filtering for a message is somewhat specific (i.e. Users with unactivated accounts).
 - **description**: Information about an announcement -- appears on the